kvnptl/practice_git/README.md

 <submodule-name>
 ```

+133. Commit and push it to the remote repository.
+Check your repo on GitHub.

-133. If you want to clone a project with submodules, you can use the following command:
+134. If you want to clone a project with submodules, you can use the following command:

 - Before, push everything to the remote repository
 - Then delete the entire repository from your local machine